 - School decided to focus on English.
 We require additional lessons to build students' English language foundation and competency to close gaps so that our students can access the mainstream curriculum as the demands increase.

 - In addition, as Pathlight offers a blended approach of mainstream academic curriculum and life readiness skills, BOTH academic and non-academic subjects are core in our curriculum.
-The non-academic curriculum is to address the triad of impairments in ASD in the areas of social interaction, social communication and rigidity.
+The non-academic curriculum is to address the triad of impairments on the autism spectrum in the areas of social interaction, social communication and rigidity.

 - To achieve this, we need space and time during curriculum hours to cover the following areas: